wangty1/LampMark/README.md

 ## Use Deepfake models for LampMark to defend against

 LampMark is trained against SimSwap, and tested against seven Deepfake models including SimSwap.
-Since we don't own the source code, we recommend download and place the model source code and weights by yourself.
-The models should be placed under ```model/``` folder so that de classes in ```model/deepfake_manipulations.py``` can utilize the generative models.
+Since we don't own the source code, we recommend downloading and placing the model source code and weights by yourself.
+The models should be placed under ```model/``` folder so that the classes in ```model/deepfake_manipulations.py``` can utilize the generative models.

 The source code can be found at the following links:
 * [SimSwap (ACM MM 2020)](https://github.com/neuralchen/SimSwap)